browserstack/api/README.md

 A valid HTML content page to run.
 This should be used instead of `url` and not together.

 > Must be base-64 encoded.

+### Response
+The response will be returned when the worker has been spawned and the url loaded.
+The `X-Worker-Id` represents the worker id used for getting screenshots and status of the worker.

+    HTTP/1.1 200 Success
+    X-Worker-Id: 3255bfef